ReDI-School/redi-js-nrw/lesson19.md

 ### The Kitchen Storage Tracker

 Imagine you are designing an app to track the storage in your Pizza and Pasta Restaurant.
-The function you must write will accept 2 parameters;
+The function you must write will accept 2 inputs;

 1. the new order
 2. the current kitchen storage